-Measuring 22.5 x 17 x 8″, on the inside, that gives 3,060 cubic inches of space.
-(Yes, I measured it and YES I am a geek) I love this suitcase.
-It’s the perfect size to be able to pack more than you need.
-It’s light and portable and with the internal wheels it’s super easy to transport.
-HOWEVER: Lugging this puppy through a Belgian street really made me feel like a tourist, which I hate.
-I prefer to do as the locals do, check everything out and not be an obnoxious tourist.
-I also found that while this suitcase is roomy… it might still be too roomy for any trip under 3 weeks since I still managed to way overpack.
+Measuring 22.5 x 17 x 8″, on the inside, this suitcase has 3,060 cubic inches of space.
+(Yes, I measured it and YES I am a geek) I love this suitcase!
+It’s the perfect size to be able to pack more than you need. 😉 It’s light and portable and with the internal wheels it’s super easy to transport.
+HOWEVER: Lugging this puppy through a Belgian street really made me feel like a tourist, which I hate. so found that while this suitcase is roomy… it might still be too roomy for any trip under 3 weeks since I still managed to way overpack.

 Thus commenced Project How To Travel Light.

 I borrowed these two suitcases from my family (the left one hasn’t been used in a dog’s age so excuse it looking a little worse for wear, it does the job!)
 The rounder suitcase on the right belongs to my cousin.

 The first trick to traveling light is: travel square.